DNF (software)

 DNF (abbreviation for Dandified YUM) is a package manager for Red Hat-based Linux distributions and derivatives.
 DNF was introduced in Fedora 18 in 2013 as a replacement for yum; it has been the default package manager since Fedora 22 in 2015 and Red Hat Enterprise Linux 8 in 2019 and is also an alternative package manager for Mageia.
 DNF performs package management tasks on top of RPM, and supporting libraries.

+Usage

+The DNF package manager works similarly to other package managers.
+Its core usage works very similarly to the Apt Package Manager, such as install, remove, and upgrade.

+Usage for basic command is as follows: